Our Impact

 Amina (Sight Support West)

 Amina first realised she had a problem with her sight in 2005 when she wanted to learn to drive.
-After not being able to see the required distance, she went to see her doctor and was immediately referred to the Eye clinic at the hospital.
-On being told that her sight would continue to deteriorate, Amina’s main 2 worries were that she would not be able to see any future grandchildren that her 5 children may have, and that she would not be able to continue to read – a hobby that she really enjoyed.
+After not being able to see the required distance, she went to see her doctor and was immediately referred to the eye clinic at the hospital.
+On being told that her sight would continue to deteriorate, Amina’s main two worries were that she would not be able to see any future grandchildren that her five children may have and that she would not be able to continue to read – a hobby that she really enjoyed.

 She was initially referred to the RNIB for help with benefit claims, but it wasn’t until she was told about Sight Support West of England and its Community Hubs that she realised that there was additional, tailored support available.
 After a meeting with our Sight Loss Advisor, Sam, Amina was highly impressed with the CCTV magnifier that was demonstrated.
 Luckily, we had a second-hand donation onsite that we could offer on loan* for a few weeks to see how it would benefit Amina.
 She was absolutely delighted that she was able to read her letters, emails and the Quran again.